cosmic-coders-fall23/cosmic_coders/README.md

 ## Problem Statement
 While there are existing invader games, few offer a multi-player experience, varied difficulty levels, or real-time leaderboards.
 Cosmic Code aims to fill this gap and provide an exciting, modernized version of the game that is easily accessible through web browsers.

+Our game is not just a recreation; it's an enhancement.
+We are embedding unique features like special power-ups and an intriguing storyline.
+These features are not only designed to increase engagement but also to offer a sense of freshness to the classic gameplay.
+With top-level objectives focused on user-friendliness, engagement, and scalability, our aim is to deliver a game that's not only fun but also showcases the potency of modern web development techniques.
+These objectives are well-supported by key differentiators such as mobile compatibility and potential expansions like multiplayer or community-driven features.

+However, our ambition doesn't stop at merely crafting an engaging game.
+We recognize the importance of user data, progression tracking, and game management.
+Hence, we plan to incorporate both client and admin login systems.
+The client login will empower users with capabilities like progress saving, and competitive leaderboards.
+Simultaneously, the admin interface will grant us oversight for game moderation, comprehensive user management, and in-depth analytics – ensuring the game environment remains safe, fair, and continually improved.

 ---

 ## Top-Level Objectives